 Where you watch Email alert

-Is Mary and the Witch's Flower available online?
+Is there a Mary and the Witch's Flower torrent?
 Yes.
-Reports of pirated torrents and streams are available below.
+Reports are available below.

-When will Mary and the Witch's Flower be available on digital platforms like iTunes or Amazon?
-As of now, there's no release data announced.
+When will Mary and the Witch's Flower be available on digital platforms like iTunes, Amazon or Apple+?
+As of now, there's no release date announced.
 This includes iTunes, Amazon, Blu-Ray and DVD.